jizusun/my-reading-notes/[lynda.com]5_ways_to_control_your_time.md

 ### What prioritizing really means
 - Prior: how important they are
 - Important but probably not urgent: for example your children

+### How to separate important from urgent

+### Eisenhower's matrix of tasks
+- "I have two kinds of problems, the urgent and the important.
+The urgent are not important, and the important are never urgent" -- Dwight D. Eisenhower
+- Box format
+    1. Crisis(Do First): Do it now and do it properly
+    2. Hassle(Delegate): Spend minimum time on it
+    3. Progress(Schedule): Plan (and do) ahead
+    4. (Un)Necessary Evils(Don't Do): If it will get worse, delegate it or don't do it

+### Box 3 of Eisenhower's matrix

+### Is there more to life than planning?
+- Box 3 planing time can help you enjoy and achieve.
+It's not just about work and results.
+- Fun *is* important, and can fit into time management.

+### Is working longer hour a good idea?
+-  Longer hours provide a safety net that can decrease self-discipline.
+-  It would be quite disloyal to say "Nope, I always go home at five and I'm not gonna help with a company crisis, see you tomorrow, guys."

+### How to get more time for important things
+- Spend as much as time in box 3, and reduce the time spend in the other three boxes, mainly box 2 (hassle)
+- Do three little jobs
+    + box three awareness.
+Write down what percentage you think you spend on average on four boxes, and tomorrow, see how much time you actually get for box 3.
+    + Start a log of when you leave work.
+    + Stop taking work home.

+## 3. The 5 Ways to Control Your Time

+### Option 1: Say no at home

+### Option 1: Say no at work

+### Option 2: Use negotiation tactics

+### Option 3: Delegate to save time

+### Option 4: Improve you systems

+### Option 5: Can you be less fussy?

+### How to apply time-saving tactics

+## Conclusion

+### Next steps